 She added that well-designed dashboards with informative data visualizations can also increase curiosity about data among business users and spread data literacy more broadly in organizations -- for example, by providing operational feedback and guidance to frontline workers.

-Here are eight tips for designing effective dashboards and deploying them as part of business intelligence initiatives to provide views of revenue, product sales, orders and other business metrics.
+Here are eight tips from Wand and other BI and data management practitioners on designing effective dashboards and deploying them as part of business intelligence initiatives to provide views of revenue, product sales, orders and other business metrics.

 1. Test a dashboard's visual representation early and often